YKLoh666/AACS1084-Past-Year-Answer/2021-APR /answer.md

 ### Question 4

 a) (i)
-Functional cohesion.
-Every function performs exactly one well-defined task.
-It focuses on a single operation and does it completely.
+Sequential cohesion.
+The function performs 2 tasks on the same piece of data in order, which firstly converts the data from cm to inches, and secondly, prints the result in the console.

 a) (ii)
 External coupling & common coupling.
 Both modules share global variable (cm).